-The Facilities hosted over 8 million visitors in 2019, making them collectively the top paid-attendance destination in the State.
-USA Today readers recently ranked the Aquarium as the #3 aquarium and the Zoo as the #6 zoo in the country in 2020.
+In a typical year, the Facilities host over 8 million visitors, as in 2019, making them collectively the top paid-attendance destination in the State.
+Due to COVID-19 related closures, travel restrictions, and major event cancellations, facility attendance was reduced to under 3 million in 2020, but is growing as restrictions are lifted.
+USA Today readers recently ranked the Aquarium as the #6 aquarium and the Zoo as the #7 zoo in the country in 2021.
 The Commission, through the Facilities, is a leading voice in the State's conservation community.